What Color Are Babies’ Eyes When They’re Born?

 What Determines Eye Color?

 On the other hand, blue-eyed parents will most likely give birth to a blue-eyed baby.
-If only one parent has the blue eye gene, there’s a chance of a blue or brown-eyed baby.
+If only one parent has the blue eye gene, a blue or brown-eyed baby is likely.

-A special gene, known as OCA2 or P gene, is responsible for activating melanocytes to produce melanin.6 The amount and quality of melanin produced is determined by a protein known as P protein.
+A special gene called OCA2 or P gene activates melanocytes to produce melanin.6 The amount and quality of melanin produced is determined by a protein known as P protein.
 Less P protein means less melanin in the iris, hence lighter-colored eyes.

 Another special gene that contributes to eye color is HERC2.
 It regulates the action of OCA2 by turning melanin production off or on.
 Other minor genes that contribute to eye color include: